 3) Number 1 Conversation Deal Breaker: Mentioning upcoming dates

-One would think this is pretty obvious but a large amount of people experience their date speaking about upcoming dates they’ve set up.
+One would think this is pretty obvious but a large number of people experience their date speaking about upcoming dates they’ve set up.
 Naturally hearing about your other dates is hugely off-putting for the person who is currently on a date with you so don’t mention them!
 You never know, if your date goes well you may not have to go on the other ones.

 4) Number 1 Post date Deal Breaker: Bombarding with texts